Skip to main content

 The duct seals decided whether it would hold

-Before sign-off we pressure-tested the system, pulled it down to a proper vacuum, and charged it to the manufacturer-specified subcool.
+Before sign-off we pressure-tested the system, pulled it to a proper vacuum, and charged it to the manufacturer-specified subcool.
 Charged correctly, a heat pump settles into long cycles at lower compressor speed.
 That is how these units are built to run.

 What the homeowner got out of it